 Our patients have crowns placed for various reasons, including:

 - To restore a cracked or fractured tooth

-- To restore a poorly-shaped or stained tooth
+- To improve the appearance of a poorly-shaped or stained tooth

 - To protect and restore a tooth following root canal therapy

 - To restore a tooth that’s severely damaged by decay